nextflow-io/nextflow/docs/dsl2.rst

 DSL 2
 ******

-Nextflow implements an experimental syntax that implements new features and enhancements that simplifies the implementation of data analysis applications.
+Nextflow provides a syntax extension that implements that allow the definition of module libraries and simplifies the writing of complex data analysis pipelines.

 To enable this feature you need to defined the following directive at the beginning of your workflow script::

-    nextflow.preview.dsl=2

-.. warning:: THIS IS AN EXPERIMENT FEATURE UNDER DEVELOPMENT.
-SYNTAX MAY CHANGE IN FUTURE RELEASE.
+    nextflow.enable.dsl=2

 Function